 Livestock insurance subsidy (from 2013) - partial compensation of insurance premium payments to producers who have livestock insurance contracts with government-listed insurance companies covering specified types of risks.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCT for all livestock.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCT for all livestock.

 Disaster payments